In January 2011, baby boomers started turning 65. Since then, 10,000 baby boomers are turning 65 every single day. And… this will continue until 2030.

 Most people consider Part B to be the Part of Medicare that covers your doctor visits.

 It is “optional” but most people will purchase it (it has a monthly premium, which in 2017 is $134 per month).
 And, if you don't sign up for it when you are first eligible, you might wind up paying a lifetime penalty.
-This is the main reason that people ask the question, “Do you have to sign up for Medicare?”…
+This is the main reason that people ask, “Do you have to sign up for Medicare?”…

 Medicare Part B also covers other medically necessary services and supplies.
 For example, it covers surgery, lab tests, and durable medical equipment like wheelchairs and walkers.